stellalc7/beat-connection/README.md

 ## Shout outs
-Big hugs to everyone for coding wisdom + inspiration, and making this site possible! [links?]
+Big hugs to everyone for coding wisdom + inspiration, and making this site possible.